 About Dr. David Silvers

-Board Certified in Neurology, Electrodiagnostic medicine/EMG, and is a Diplomate in Neuromuscular medicine
+Board Certified in Neurology, Electrodiagnostic Medicine/EMG, and is a Diplomate in Neuromuscular Medicine as well as a Diplomate in Behavioral Neurology and Neuropsychiatry.

 Dr. Silvers completed his undergraduate studies at Princeton